AdarshSantoria/Hospital-Data-Analysis/README.md

 # Hospital-Data-Analysis-Project
-A desktop app that takes data of various hospital data through csv or manual entry and plot data of different parameter of hospitals in some specific country , state , etc as chhosen.
+A desktop app that takes data of various hospital data through csv or manual entry.
+Plot different type of graphs using data of different parameter of hospitals of some specific country , state , etc as per need.